 The form uses a 5 star rating system from 1 to 5 stars.
 At the end of each section you have an opportunity to provide separate comments to the committee and the student(s).
-Comments to the students remain anonymous.
-The reviews are double blind - you do not know the student's name and they do not know yours.
-The students look forward to your comments.
+Comments to the students are very important and remain anonymous.
+The reviews are double blind - you will not know the student's name and they do not know yours.

 A 5 star rating is the highest score.

 The "Feedback Only" Review Form does not include a Budget Section.

 This sample form is for illustration only.
 When you use the actual form you only see the section you are working on.
 You will not be allowed to advance to the next section until the current section is completed.
 The form must be completed in one sitting.

 Go to SECTION 4 below to download and read your assigned STARR Research Grant proposals.
 SECTION 5 provides links to the reviewer forms.
 There is a form for proposals "requesting funding" and a form for proposals requesting "review only."
 Proposals requesting funding must include a budget.
 Proposals requesting review only are not required to submit a budget.
 The review forms are interactive and must be filled out in one sitting.
 Forms cannot be saved to be finished later.
 Be sure to click on SUBMIT to forward your form to IAS.

 Remember - proposals numbered 01 - 99 are requests for funding while proposals 101 and higher are requests for feedback only.
 Be sure to use the correct form.